ahawker/common-repository-interface/spec/drafts/main.md

 ## Conforming

 That's it! _Technically_ that's all you need to implement to the common-repository-interface.
 However, the most basic case doesn't really do much of anything.
 We'll see in the other documents how the `cri` command can be augmented with extensions to gain much more.

+## Extensions

+Clearly you want more functionality that this, right?
+So do I!
+Take a look at the [Extensions](extensions.md) document next to see how we can add/remove functionality via extensions!